NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

 Runtime is currently being uploaded to cipd using dmg format.
 See crbug/1440179.

-1. Launch Xcode.
-If you have not downloaded one, please download the latest from go/xcode.
-2. Navigate to Xcode -> Settings -> Platforms -> + sign on the bottom left corner.
-Choose iOS, and download the desired iOS version (e.g. iOS 16.2 Simulator)
+1. Download the newest iOS runtime dmg and Xcode (if haven't already) from go/xcode.
-3. After download is complete, it should show up on the list of platforms.
-Then right click on the downloaded iOS simulator, and select "Export Disk Image". **Important:** make sure you export to an empty folder, where the iOS disk image will be the only file in there.
+2. After download is complete, put the dmg into an empty folder. **Important:** it can be in any folder, but just make sure the iOS disk image will be the only file in there.
+3. There are 3 main args in the upload-runtime-dmg command:<br>
+***runtime-version***: this is usually in the format of "ios-xx-x", for example "ios-16-2"<br>
+***runtime-build***: this is the build number of the iOS runtime, which can be found in xcodereleases.com.
+For example iOS 16.2 beta 2 has a build number of 20c52.<br>
+***xcode-version***: this is the first Xcode version that supports the uploaded runtime.
+For example 14c18 for ios-16-2.<br>

-4. Upload the disk image file to cipd by running the below command:
+Upload the disk image file to cipd by running the below command:
 ```
-mac_toolchain upload-runtime-dmg -runtime-path /Users/yueshe/Documents/ios16-2-runtime/ -runtime-version ios-16-2
+mac_toolchain upload-runtime-dmg -runtime-path [path to your folder that contains the dmg file] -runtime-version [iOS version] -runtime-build [runtime build] -xcode-version [xcode version]
 ```
 For example:
 ```
-mac_toolchain upload-runtime-dmg -runtime-path [path to your folder that contains the dmg file] -runtime-version [iOS version]
+mac_toolchain upload-runtime-dmg -runtime-path /Users/yueshe/Documents/ios16-2-runtime/ -runtime-version ios-16-2 -runtime-build 20c52 -xcode-version 14c18
 ```

 ### Downloading a runtime dmg